 A short walk from a parking spaces can render a vast landscape of bird-watching potential.
 If you have just a bit of time, head to the pier area of Arrowhead Marsh for a variety of birds sightings -- species depending on high or low tides and time of day.

 Diverse habitats and varied terrain constitute the East Bay's Coyote Hills Regional Park.
 In the lowlands of the park, visitors can enjoy a boardwalk and trails through marshlands that, in the winter, are home to a large variety of migrating ducks and shorebirds.

 In the upper reaches of the park, you can traverse trails across the hills for panoramic views of San Francisco Bay, as well as frequent sightings of the area's raptor population (hawks and even occasional eagles).

 The visitor center has a natural history display of local wildlife, in addition to information about the area's historical residents, the Ohlone peoples.

-Crissy Field and the marsh are stunning examples of habitat restoration.
-The original terrain -- a vibrant salt marsh -- was destroyed through other applications.
-The land was used for the Panama Pacific Exhibition in 1915 and later as a military aviation field.
+The Presidio's Crissy Field and its marsh are stunning examples of habitat restoration.
+It's original terrain -- a vibrant salt marsh -- was destroyed through other applications.
+The land was used for the Panama Pacific Exposition in 1915 and later as a military aviation field.